bhisaac/5eFP/5eFP-SRD.md

 **Lawful good** (LG) creatures can be counted on to do the right thing as expected by society.
 Gold dragons, paladins, and most dwarves are lawful good.

 **Neutral good** (NG) folk do the best they can to help others according to their needs.
-Many celestials, some cloud giants, and most gnomes are neutral good.
+Pseudodragons, some cloud giants, and most gnomes are neutral good.

 **Chaotic good** (CG) creatures act as their conscience directs, with little regard for what others expect.
 Copper dragons, many elves, and unicorns are chaotic good.